skymage23/kernelmechanic/README.md

    west init -m https://github.com/skymage23/kernelmechanic.git west update
    ```
+   If you want to contribute to the project, use ```git+ssh://git@github.com/skymage23/kernelmechanic.git``` instead when running ```west init```.
+You could use HTTPS for this, but I find using SSH to be simpler.
+   * You will need a GitHub account to do this.
+   * You will also need to have set up an SSH public key for your GitHub account.

-5. Your cloning of the repository is complete, but you must still install and set up the Zephyr SDK.
+6. Your cloning of the repository is complete, but you must still install and set up the Zephyr SDK.
    ```
    wget https://github.com/zephyrproject-rtos/sdk-ng/releases/download/v0.16.4/zephyr-sdk-0.16.4_linux-x86_64.tar.xz
    tar -xvf zephyr-sdk-0.16.4_linux-x86_64.tar.xz